 - You plan on putting more than $19,000 worth of charges on your card

 - You or your employees do a lot of traveling, and you want a card with flexible travel rewards

 - You want a simple way to earn travel rewards for your business

 You might want to look for a different card if:

 - You plan on putting less than $19,000 worth of charges on your card (if so, take a look at the Spark Miles Select card)

 - You want to redeem some or all points for reasons other than travel

-The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
-Opinions expressed here are author’s alone.
+The editorial content on this page was not provided by any of the companies mentioned.
+Nor has it been reviewed, approved, or otherwise endorsed by any of these entities.
+Opinions expressed here are the author’s alone.

 To learn more about how we score our reviews, see our Business Credit Card Rating Criteria.